NahidDesigner/v-pop/setup/COMPLETE-DEPLOYMENT-GUIDE.md

 2. Click **"Login"**
 3. Log in with your email and password
 4. You should be redirected to the dashboard
-5. You should see admin features (Settings, Clients, etc.)
+5. You should see admin features (Settings, Clients, Analytics, etc.)

 **If you can't access dashboard:**
-- Verify the role was assigned (run verification query)
+- Verify the role was assigned (run verification query in SQL Editor)
 - Try logging out and back in
 - Clear browser cache
+- Check browser console for errors (F12 → Console)

 ---